Sharing - Connecting - Empowering

-Applications for the 2nd cohort are now open!
-Please visit EasyChair to view our application instructions and upload your application before the end of day on June 30, 2020.
+The call for applications is open!
+Please visit EasyChair to view our application instructions and upload your application before the end of the day on June 30, 2020.

-Modern life science and related communities stand in the interface of computation and other research fields.
+Modern science and scientific communities stand in the interface of computation and other research fields.
 Life science is one of them.
 This interdisciplinary position provides an exciting opportunity for new scientists to understand and welcome open leadership practices – skills that aren’t necessarily taught in the traditional education system.

 We want to make this program mutually beneficial for all the participants.
 Here are a few values we think you will receive from participating in this project.

-To illustrate the program, we will share the persona/story of Joy, a mentee participating in the program, and Sam, their personal mentor, as they progress through their open science journey.
+To illustrate the OLS journey, we use a persona/story of Joy, a mentee participating in the program, and Sam, their mentor, as they progress through their open science training.